3800, Handling Changes in an Operation, Type of Permit, Location, and Ownership

 A physical change includes:

-• addition of a swimming pool or other permanent body of water on the premises;
+- the addition of a swimming pool or other permanent body of water on the premises; or

 Obtaining Fire and Health Inspections

-The inspector ensures that a licensed operation obtains approved fire and health inspections as required when adding space to increase capacity.
+The inspector verifies that a licensed operation (other than a licensed child care home or CPA) obtains approved fire and health inspections as required when:

 Evaluating a Request to Increase Capacity

-If the operation has requested an increase in capacity, the inspector evaluates the request by reviewing floor plans or conducting an inspection to verify that the operation has adequate space, toilets, and sinks to accommodate the increase (see 3823.1 Processing an Amendment to Capacity in CLASS).
+If the operation has requested an increase in capacity, the inspector evaluates the request by reviewing floor plans and photographs submitted by the operation, if any, or conducting an inspection to verify that the operation has adequate space, toilets and sinks to accommodate the increase (see 3823.2 Changing the Operation’s Capacity in CLASS).

 For residential child care operations that are subject to public notice and hearing requirements, the inspector follows policies and procedures in 3140 Public Notice and Hearing Requirements for General Residential Operations (including its sub-items) before amending the permit.